HOUSING A HAMSTER :: CAGE FURNISHINGS

 The first thing to look at is the size of the product.
 If the wheel you buy is too small, there is a chance that your hamster will be uncomfortable while using it.
 Generally speaking, dwarf hamsters should use the smaller styles available.
 The bigger Syrian hamsters, on the other hand, are more comfortable with large wheels.
 If you're not really sure what to do, just go with a larger model.
 Having a hamster wheel that's too big isn't really a concern.

-Solid wheels are best, runged wheels can have a strip of cardboard weaved through the rungs to avoid a hamster’s feet slipping through.
-Wheels can squeak after a while and this can be stopped by placing a drop of vegetable oil on the axle.
+Solid wheels are best.
+Runged wheels can cause the hamster's feet slip through and thus you have to put a strip of cardboard weaved through the rungs.
+This way the hamster’s feet will not get stuck in between the rungs.
+Wheels can squeak after a while and this can be stopped by placing a drop of vegetable oil or some vaseline to the hamster wheel's axle.

 Hamster Balls

 Hamster Balls are clear plastic with an opening in which the hamster can be placed.
-The hamster ball is then shut and the hamster can run, moving the ball around the house.
-These are a safe way for hamsters to run around the house and prevent a loose hamster from escaping.
-If your hamster does not run in the ball, it means that it is not enjoying the ball or else that the hamster is tired.
+The hamster ball may then be shut and the hamster can run, moving the ball around the house.
+IMPORTANT: NOT ALL HAMSTERS LIKE HAMSTER BALLS.
+If your hamster does not run in the ball, it means that it is not enjoying the ball or else that the hamster is tired...also if the hamster pees in the hamster ball, that means that the hamster does not want to use it.
+In that case just let the hamster roam in the room and leave the hamster ball open; if the hamster ever wants to use it, s/he will go in the hamster ball on his/her own and run in it with the door open.

 Furnishing the Cage